codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ### Augment the file handle limits
 Kafka opens many files, so we don't want to kafka failure due to file handler.
 To augment file limit we will append below lines in /etc/security/limits.conf with hard limit and soft limit 100000.
-To perform below you can use vi as the parameter is already set, or if does not exist or you have new server you can perform below:
+To perform below we can use vi as the parameter is already set, or if does not exist or you have new server you can perform below:

 Node1